AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     * I decided to add a button which needs to be clicked in order to unlock the game board and begin the game, this also starts the timer countdown (I did initially have the timer starting on page refresh but found this was not very user friendly!)

 * **Timer**
     * I added a 30 second timer to give the game the element of challenge.
+The user will recieve different pop up's displayed on screen.
+If they fail to match all the cards within the allocated time, they will get the 'Out of Time' modal.
+If they do match all cards within the allocated time, they will get the 'You Win!' modal.

 * **Play Again Button**
     * The play again button is functional to refresh the whole page enabling the user to click Start Game and play again and again with ease!